Zavvy-Glitch/Code-401---Advanced-Software-Development/Readings07.md

     ----------------------- | -----------
     Access Token            | Access tokens are used in token-based authentication to allow an application to access an API

- ## Preview
-    - Which 3 things had you heard about previously and now have better clarity on?
-      - Payload
-      - Signature
-      - Bearer
-    - Which 3 things are you hoping to learn more about in the upcoming lecture/demo?
-      - Ways to secure tokens
-      - How hash-ing works
-      - How does the front end compare information to authorize a user?